© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn 285m south east of White Raise round cairn, Askham Fell is a scheduled monument protected by Historic England under reference 1007375.
 View the official record →

-Round cairn 285m south east of White Raise round cairn, Askham Fell, is a Bronze Age funerary monument located in Westmorland.
+Round cairn 285m south east of White Raise round cairn, Askham Fell is a Bronze Age burial monument located on the fells of Westmorland in the Lake District.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007375.

 Round cairn 285m south east of White Raise round cairn, Askham Fell is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007375.